-Find out when a tenant can legally break a lease in Washington, when they can’t, and whether or not a landlord is required by Washington law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Washington, when they can’t, and if a landlord is required by Washington law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Washington to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Washington to end a tenancy.

 Lease Termination Notice Requirements in Washington

-In Washington, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (RCW §§ 59.04.030).
-Washington tenants have to provide written notice for the following lease term:
+In Washington, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (RCW § 59.04.030).
+Washington tenants must provide written notice for the following lease term:

 Conditions for Legally Breaking a Lease in Washington

-There are a handful of scenarios where a tenant can legally break a lease in Washington without penalty.
+There are several scenarios where a tenant can legally break a lease in Washington without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause